PiDGMT/RE-ID-real-world/README.md

 ## Instructions:

+Instructions:
+The training of the models can be found in the .ypinb files in the training folder.
+These files explain the training procedure and how they can be run using a GPU.

+The evaluation function is found in the compare folder.

-Instructions: This is a test procedure for re-id models that simulates a real-world re-id scenario.
+This is a test procedure for re-id models that simulates a real-world re-id scenario.

-3 random camera tracks for 10 random peolpe in the testset will be selected as probe tracks that will be compared against the gallery tracks.
-The gallery conists out of the remaining 90 people, sepererated by camera ID, and the remaining camera tracks of the 10 selected people.
+By default, 3 random camera tracks for 10 random peolpe in the testset will be selected as probe tracks.
+These tracks will be compared to the gallery tracks, that are also split up based on their camera ID.
+The gallery conists out of the remaining 90 people, sepererated by camera ID, and the remaining 3 camera tracks of the 10 selected people.

 The goal of the model is to correctly assign the right tracks as 'same' while assigning the wron identities as different.